-- There must be management of the queuing system which will be overseen by dedicated employees. - Where customers collect their food this type of service access must be staggered to avoid queueing. - Implement a queue management system that encourages physical distancing of 2 metres\ between customers. - The capacity in this area, along with the overall premises, will be managed by the dedicated employees to ensure physical distancing is adhered to and to limit overcrowding. - Use physical markings in the area to facilitate compliance with the physical distancing advice of 2 metres\. - Use signage to direct customers to facilitate "one way" movement in this area.
+- There should be management of the queuing system which will be overseen by dedicated employees. - Where customers collect their food this type of service access should be staggered to avoid queueing. - Implement a queue management system that encourages physical distancing between customers. - The capacity in this area, along with the overall premises, will be managed by the dedicated employees to ensure physical distancing is adhered to and to limit overcrowding. - Use physical markings in the area to facilitate compliance with the physical distancing advice. - Use signage to direct customers to facilitate "one way" movement in this area.